Fokko/BlockMatrixToIndexedRowMatrix/README.md

 Apache Spark BlockMatrix to IndexedRowMatrix conversion performance test.

-    Results for: Current situation
+    Results for: Current
+    Mean: 18729 (std.dev.
+1054.990995222234)

+    Results for: Improved Fullrow
-    Mean: 18517 (std.dev.
-392.0471910369975)
+    Mean: 1662 (std.dev.
+301.4614403203169) 11.27 times faster

-    Results for: Improved situation
+    Results for: Improved Blockrow
-    Mean: 978 (std.dev.
-122.72734006732159)
+    Mean: 1162 (std.dev.
+114.01315713548152) 16.18 times faster

-Which is an improvement of almost 19 times for a dense matrix.
-The performance gain is mostly by sending (parts of) the vector instead of individual elements.
+The first iteration 'Improved Fullrow' provided an increment of 11 times for a dense matrix.
+The performance gain is obtained by shuffling chuncks of the vector instead of individual values of the matrix around the cluster.
+The second iteration (Improved Blockrow) is proven to be 16 times faster.
+The second shuffles the rows of the blocks arround, and them consolidates them into a single vector which is then converted to an IndexedRow.

 If you don't trust the numbers, you can execute the test yourself by invoking `sbt run`.

-A test is included which has been copied from the original Spark repository and can be executed using `sbt test`.
+Also, tests are included, which has been copied from the original Spark repository and can be executed using `sbt test`.

     Java HotSpot(TM) 64-Bit Server VM warning: ignoring option PermSize=128M; support was removed in 8.0 Java HotSpot(TM) 64-Bit Server VM warning: ignoring option MaxPermSize=1g; support was removed in 8.0